 The Ethiopian Government provided approximately €448m through the EEPCo.

-EEPCo and Tebian Electric Apparatus (TBEA) signed a $34m contract for construction of the transmission lines in July 2009.
+EEPCo and Tebian Electric Apparatus (TBEA) signed a $34m contract for the construction of the transmission lines in July 2009.
 Chinese EXIM bank provided 85% of the financing.

 Power transmission from Gibe III